• Skip to primary navigation

 • Using a medium (2 tablespoon) scoop, place balls of cookie batter 2” apart on prepared baking sheet.

-• Cool on the baking sheet for about 3 minutes before using a spatula to transfer cookies to a wire rack to cool completely.
+• Cool the cookies on the baking sheet for about 3 minutes before using a spatula to transfer them to a wire cooling rack to cool completely.

 • When cool, store in an air tight container for up to 5 days.